Rails Upload File to Google Cloud Store

 9.2.ane Case: S3 CORS configuration

-[ { "AllowedHeaders" : [ "*" ], "AllowedMethods" : [ "PUT" ], "AllowedOrigins" : [ "https://www.example.com" ], "ExposeHeaders" : [ "Origin" , "Content-Type" , "Content-MD5" , "Content-Disposition" ], "MaxAgeSeconds" : 3600 } ]
+[ { "AllowedHeaders" : [ "*" ], "AllowedMethods" : [ "PUT" ], "AllowedOrigins" : [ "https://www.example.com" ], "ExposeHeaders" : [ "Origin" , "Content-Type" , "Content-MD5" , "Content-Disposition" ], "MaxAgeSeconds" : 3600 } ] 9.two.2 Case: Google Deject Storage CORS configuration

-[ { "origin" : [ "https://www.example.com" ], "method" : [ "PUT" ], "responseHeader" : [ "Origin" , "Content-Type" , "Content-MD5" , "Content-Disposition" ], "maxAgeSeconds" : 3600 } ]
+[ { "origin" : [ "https://www.example.com" ], "method" : [ "PUT" ], "responseHeader" : [ "Origin" , "Content-Type" , "Content-MD5" , "Content-Disposition" ], "maxAgeSeconds" : 3600 } ] 9.2.iii Case: Azure Storage CORS configuration

-<Cors> <CorsRule> <AllowedOrigins>https://www.example.com</AllowedOrigins> <AllowedMethods>PUT</AllowedMethods> <AllowedHeaders>Origin, Content-Type, Content-MD5, 10-ms-blob-content-disposition, x-ms-blob-blazon</AllowedHeaders> <MaxAgeInSeconds>3600</MaxAgeInSeconds> </CorsRule> </Cors>
+<Cors> <CorsRule> <AllowedOrigins>https://www.example.com</AllowedOrigins> <AllowedMethods>PUT</AllowedMethods> <AllowedHeaders>Origin, Content-Type, Content-MD5, 10-ms-blob-content-disposition, x-ms-blob-blazon</AllowedHeaders> <MaxAgeInSeconds>3600</MaxAgeInSeconds> </CorsRule> </Cors> nine.3 Direct upload JavaScript events

-Event name | Event target | Event data (event.detail ) | Description |
+| Event name | Event target | Event data ( event.detail) | Description |

-direct-uploads:start | <grade> | None | A grade containing files for direct upload fields was submitted. |
+| direct-uploads:start | <grade> | None | A grade containing files for direct upload fields was submitted. |

-direct-upload:initialize | <input> | {id, file} | Dispatched for every file after form submission. |
+| direct-upload:initialize | <input> | {id, file} | Dispatched for every file after form submission. |

-direct-upload:offset | <input> | {id, file} | A direct upload is starting. |
+| direct-upload:offset | <input> | {id, file} | A direct upload is starting. |

-straight-upload:before-blob-asking | <input> | {id, file, xhr} | Before making a request to your application for direct upload metadata. |
+| straight-upload:before-blob-asking | <input> | {id, file, xhr} | Before making a request to your application for direct upload metadata. |

-direct-upload:before-storage-request | <input> | {id, file, xhr} | Before making a asking to store a file. |
+| direct-upload:before-storage-request | <input> | {id, file, xhr} | Before making a asking to store a file. |

-directly-upload:progress | <input> | {id, file, progress} | As requests to store files progress. |
+| directly-upload:progress | <input> | {id, file, progress} | As requests to store files progress. |

-directly-upload:fault | <input> | {id, file, error} | An error occurred.
-An alert will brandish unless this event is canceled. |
+| directly-upload:fault | <input> | {id, file, error} | An error occurred.
+An alertwill brandish unless this event is canceled. |

-direct-upload:finish | <input> | {id, file} | A directly upload has ended. |
+| direct-upload:finish | <input> | {id, file} | A directly upload has ended. |

-direct-uploads:terminate | <form> | None | All direct uploads have ended. |
+| direct-uploads:terminate | <form> | None | All direct uploads have ended. |

 9.4 Example